 Shionta incorporates her skill set as a nurse and yoga practitioner to work with every ‘body’ type including students that have cancer, rare genetic conditions, musculoskeletal disorders, acute and chronic pain, mental imbalances, anxiety and depression.
-She has worked with UF Health Cancer Center of Orlando Health’s Integrative Medicine team, Northside Hospital, Georgia Tech’s Horizon Enrichment program, Black Nurses Association, The Wellness Sanctuary Inc., Black Women Who Plan and Create and with fellow teachers at the Dirty South Yoga Festival.
-In addition to her dedication to Black Girls Run organization as a member and Orlando co-ambassador; she was invited to share her practice at Sweat With Your Sole 2016 conference in Atlanta, GA and also at SWYS 2019 conference Charlotte, NC.
+She has worked with UF Health Cancer Center of Orlando Health’s Integrative Medicine team, Northside Hospital's Pastoral Care, Georgia Tech’s Horizon Enrichment program, Black Nurses Association, The Wellness Sanctuary Inc., Black Women Who Plan and Create, and with UCLA outpatient nursing staff.
+In addition to her dedication to Black Girls Run organization as a member and former Orlando co-ambassador; she was invited to share her practice at Sweat With Your Sole 2016 and 2019 conference as a public speaker and teacher.

-She completed Yoga Collective’s Advanced-300 hour yoga teacher training and continues to lead workshops, meditation, self care seminars and yoga classes with emphasis on Alignment Based Yoga and the Pranakriya Approach to Yin Yoga.
-Shionta has grown through many setbacks throughout her journey but she continues to explore collaborating with herself in order to serve well in collaborating with others.
+She completed an advanced-300 hour yoga teacher training with emphasis in Alignment Based Yoga and continues to lead her Sacred offering called 'Yoga for Recovery from Chronic Illness' with a Pranakriya Approach to Yin Yoga.
+Shionta has been recognized for her accomplishments by Black Girls Run, the Black Yoga Teacher Alliance, Voyage Atlanta and Los Angeles Magazine, and made an appearance on podcasts Mediocre to Masterful, Mindfully Integrative, and Blind Guy, His Wife, Their life to discuss finding freedom in Yoga.
+She has grown through many setbacks throughout her journey but she continues to explore collaborating with herself in order to serve well in collaborating with others.